Dispatch table

 In computer science, a dispatch table is a table of pointers or memory addresses to functions or methods.
 Use of such a table is a common technique when implementing late binding in object-oriented programming.

+In different programming languages

-Perl implementation
+Perl

 The following shows one way to implement a dispatch table in Perl, using a hash to store references to code (also known as function pointers).